Masterson Method®

 This is a great offering for all types of horses in all kinds of jobs.
 The bodywork supports competition horses to perform at their best, and leisure horses to feel their best.

 In the Masterson Method® integrated equine bodywork we use "light touch" and range-of-motion (ROM) techniques in such a way that bypasses the horse's flee/freeze response to release deeply held and accumulated tension.
-Working WITH the horse’s nervous system, I use over 100 techniques to help pinpoint and release areas of restriction to improve mobility and suppleness.
-I also provide a summary of my findings to help identify any possible primary issues that may be causing pain or restrictions in the body.
+Working WITH the horse’s nervous system, I have over 100 techniques to call upon to help pinpoint and release areas of restriction and thereby improve mobility and suppleness.
+I also provide a summary of my findings to help identify any possible issues that may be causing pain or restrictions in the body.

 Masterson Method® is not a substitute for veterinary care — we may refer owners to their veterinarian, dentist, farrier, or other providers depending on what the horse is showing us.